Are the stars aligning for another Federer-Nadal final?

-LONDON (Reuters) - On the 10th anniversary of the 2008 Wimbledon men’s final that is widely considered the ‘greatest ever tennis match’ it seems like the stars may be aligning for greats Roger Federer and Rafael Nadal to meet in another potential epic.
+LONDON (Reuters) - On the 10th anniversary of the 2008 Wimbledon men’s final that is widely considered the ‘greatest ever tennis match’ it seems like the stars may be aligning for Roger Federer and Rafael Nadal to meet in another mesmerizing epic.

-The pair are once again the two best players in the world, having split the last six Grand Slam titles between them.
+The pair are again the two best players in the world and have split the last six Grand Slam titles between them - taking their combined haul to an incredible 37 major titles.

-But, most importantly, they are fit and healthy at the same time and showing signs that a blockbuster rematch might be on the cards come July 15 as they have both reached the fourth round at the championships without dropping a set.
+But, most importantly, they are fit and healthy at the same time and showing signs that a blockbuster rematch might be on the cards come July 15 as they have both reached the fourth round at the grasscourt championships without dropping a set.

-Ten years on and the two veterans have evenly spilt the last six Grand Slam titles between them - taking their combined haul to an incredible total of 37 major championship titles.

 So while tennis fans around the world start dreaming, hoping and longing that the two most successful players on planet tennis will renew their rivalry on the sport’s greatest stage, there is one person who is definitely not keen on the idea.